acransac/streamer/README.md

 ## Make A Composition Of Processes
 Complex processes are more easily defined by chaining smaller functions implementing a specific task each.
 One event has to pass through every step so it is not possible to await the later stream in each of these.
 Instead, a function records to the stream what should be executed on the next event.
 The chain of future processes constitutes the _continuation_.

-`commit` is used to record the next iteration of a process and should be called in the return statement. `continuation` returns the future processing sequence from the available stream (`continuation(now(stream))`). `forget` clears out the continuation.
+`commit` is used to record the next iteration of a process and should be called in the return statement. `continuation` returns the future processing sequence from the available stream (`continuation(now(stream))`). `forget` clears out the continuation:

 * `commit:: (Stream, Process) -> Stream`
   | Parameter | Type    | Description                              |